anegrin/GiuliaTFT/README.md

 - Tires temperatures (°C) - *work in progress*
 - Gearbox oil temperature (°C)

-On first boot a touch screen calibration display wizard will start and calibration data will be persisted On the devices screen, after scanning, you can pick an adapter to connect to
+On first boot a touch screen calibration display wizard will start and calibration data will be persisted.
+On the devices screen, after scanning, you can pick an adapter to connect to.

 ## Screenshots on 3.5 TFT display (values are random):